Key Takeaways

 1. Altitude and microclimate -- Geisha needs higher elevation (above 1,600m).
 Castillo performs well across all our elevations.

-2. Soil conditions -- some varieties are more sensitive to low pH or aluminum toxicity, conditions we monitor through 13 soil tests and foliar analysis.
+2. Soil conditions -- some varieties are more sensitive to low pH or aluminum toxicity, conditions we monitor through soil testing and fertilization planning.

 3. Disease pressure -- plots with high roya history get rust-resistant varieties.
 Period.